UK Forex Statistics

 Top 10 most traded currency pairs in the UK by average daily turnover are:

 London’s trading profile shows some clear differences from our global forex statistics.
-GBP/USD ranks second in London but only fifth worldwide, underlining the home advantage of sterling trading.
+GBP/USD ranks third in London and fourth worldwide, and about two thirds of all GBP/USD trading passes through London, underlining the home advantage of sterling trading.

 EUR/GBP makes the UK top 10 but is not the global shortlist, showing sterling’s home bias